 We’re quickly approaching the final days of the northern fur seal portion of the Saildrone 2016 mission.
 The two Saildrones have already surveyed more than 1700 miles within the fur seal foraging area.
-Devices attached to the unmanned boats are measuring and locating walleye pollock, northern fur seals’ main food source.
+Devices attached to the uncrewed boats are measuring and locating walleye pollock, northern fur seals’ main food source.

 As for the fur seals, I’ve been closely monitoring limited real-time data coming in from the tags glued onto the animals.
 All tracking instruments continue to send useful information about the fur seals’ movements and dive behavior.
 Each fur seal has made between three and five foraging trips, alternating time at sea with time on land nursing their growing pup and resting too.

 We’ve had the Saildrones following a specific grid pattern because we knew from previous studies that’s where this breeding population of seals feeds.
 Our earlier research has proved valuable because more than 70 percent of the seals’ foraging trips have been in the area we predicted they’d be, allowing us to learn more about their behavior.

 Each animal is a different color line on the map.
 As you can see, each fur seals’ feeding habits vary.
 For example, one female, represented by the pink line, traveled more than 165 miles north of St. Paul Island on a six-day foraging trip.
 Meanwhile, another seal is regularly feeding less than 50 miles from the island, making three to four day trips.